DevExpress/devextreme-documentation/concepts/Common/Integration Guides/60 Manage Amazon S3 Storage with DevExtreme Components/40 Common Techniques.md

 Two classes will handle communication between the component and your bucket.
 The `AmazonFileSystem` class will pass data from the component to `AmazonGateway`.
-The `AmazonGateway` class will include all the methods that query the Amazon API.
-This separation of duties makes the code simpler and easier to maintain.
+The `AmazonGateway` class includes all methods to query Amazon APIs.
+This separation of duties makes code simpler/easier to maintain.

     class AmazonFileSystem {
       gateway = null;